Can You Sue if You Get Hit by a Car on Your Bike?

 When you are riding your bicycle, the last thing you probably expect is to suddenly be struck by a car.
 Fortunately, when this happens, you may have some legal options available to you, including the option to file a car accident claim against the liable party.

-Below, we go into further detail about the types of injuries that are commonly seen in bicycle accidents and who could be sued for liability with the help of a Kentucky bicycle accident lawyer at Wilt and Thompson, PLLC.
+Below, we go into further detail about the types of injuries that are commonly seen in bicycle accidents and who could be sued for liability with the help of a Kentucky bicycle accident lawyer at Wilt and Associates, PLLC.

 Injuries Caused by Bicycle Accidents in Kentucky